Skip to main content

 Willow — Direct-Checkout Alternative

 Public FAQ confirms HSA/FSA at checkout.
 Tirzepatide at $399/mo.
-Good direct-checkout clarity, though public state availability detail is thinner than Eden’s.
+Good direct-checkout clarity, though public state availability detail is on the thinner side.
 Worth checking if you prefer their clinical model.

 Check Willow’s Tirzepatide Options